yingshan0166/yingshan0166.github.io/_pages/publications.md

 *IEEE Transactions on Circuits and Systems II: Express Briefs* (IF=4.4).
 DOI:10.1109/TCSII.2022.3164572.

+### Observer-Based Event-Triggered Adaptive Control for Nonlinear Multiagent Systems with Unknown States and Disturbances
+Ning Pang, Xin Wang, and **Ziming Wang**.
+(2021.12)
+*IEEE Transactions on Neural Networks and Learning Systems* (IF=10.4).
+DOI:10.1109/TNNLS.2021.3133440

 ## Journal Under Review
 ### An Efficiency Analysis Method for Target Recognition Based on Expert Experience and Bayesian Network
 Gao, X.* , **Zhong R.**, et al. CN114722899A.